 I was fortunate enough to visit Morocco for 3 weeks on a study abroad trip with Bowling Green State University.
 Most of the students on the trip were from the Midwest, Ohio specifically.
 Many of us expressed apprehension beyond that of usual nervousness on visiting Morocco.
-Over dinner one night, about halfway through the trip, we expressed certain expectations that we had: that more women would be wearing hijab or niqab, that there would be more strict rules and laws, and that there would be more violence were among some of the most common notions expressed.
+Over dinner one night, about halfway through the trip, we expressed certain expectations that we had: that more women would be wearing hijab or niqab, that there would be more strict rules and laws, and that there would be more violence.
 Even those of us who were aware of harmful stereotypes and cultural insensitivities towards Arabs coming into the trip expressed having these preemptive impressions.
 I believe this is largely due to the way American media has reinforced these false stereotypes.
 With all the violence and “otherness” that we see from Muslims and Arabs on TV and in movies, who wouldn’t be nervous?
 Towards the end of the trip, we discussed again how our experience had changed us.
 One student, who identifies as a white woman from Ohio, speculated that it would now be easier for her to pick out subtly racist stereotypes now.
 She also said that experiencing a culture that is demonized by Americans for herself has made her more aware of American hostility towards Muslims and Arab people, and “how the many are judged by the few.”
 Another student who identifies as a white man from Michigan speculated that if all races were judged by those who do bad things, then all white people should be suspected to be members of the KKK the same way Arab people are suspected to be terrorists.
 Another student who identified as a Chinese woman from Ohio said that her white grandparents were shocked and confused when she said she was visiting an Arab country.
-Her parents were less bothered, but did tell her they would rather she study abroad in Europe, despite Morocco being rated at a Level 2 travel advisory by the US Department of State.
+Her parents were less bothered but did tell her they would rather she study abroad in Europe, despite Morocco being rated at a Level 2 travel advisory by the US Department of State.
 Other countries at a Level 2 advisory include Denmark, Italy, France, and Germany.
 Upon returning to the United States, I asked some of my fellow students if they thought the trip had changed their way of thinking at all.
 One student, a white woman from Ohio, stated that she could identify racism much more easily, and felt more equipped to educate her friends and family on stereotypes.
 She said her mom was shocked that not every woman wore a hijab, nor did they have to.
 Small prejudices such as this, as well as larger, institutionalized racism, are ingrained in our culture.
 We believe them, recreate them in our media, and digest them once more when we consume that media, creating a cycle of media violence.